laiszig/web_development_sandbox/udemy-html-css/02-css-fundamentals/notes.md

 - **Siblings**

   - Siblings are elements inside the same parent element
-  - Adjacent sibling, is the very next element after another.
+  - Adjacent sibling, is the very next element after another

 - **After pseudo-elements**
-  - Creates a pseudo-element that will automatically be the very first child the selected element -
+  - Creates a pseudo-element that will automatically be the very first child the selected element